IsolatedSingularity/Minecraft-Generation/README.md

 $$\mathbf{g}_k = \left( \lfloor 96 \cos(\pi k / 10) \rfloor, \lfloor 96 \sin(\pi k / 10) \rfloor \right), \quad k \in \{0, 1, \ldots, 19\}$$

-Beyond the gateway ring, outer islands generate in a pseudo-infinite expanse—but not truly infinite.
+Beyond the gateway ring, outer islands generate in a pseudo-infinite expanse, but not truly infinite.
 At $r = 370,720$ blocks, integer arithmetic overflow creates a void gap where no islands spawn.
 A second gap appears at $r = 524,288$ blocks.
 These are not bugs but *consequences of binary representation*.

 *The End has edges.
 The numbers told it where to stop.*